 It is possible to generate a CSV or XML file with multiple or all user credentials at once by using the export.xml or export.csv as voucher-template.

-The command generates an XML file um5files/PRIVATE/GENERATED/vouchers/gen_export.xml which can either be accessible by WEB browser or any other file access tools.
+The command generates an XML file um5files/PRIVATE/GENERATED/vouchers/gen_export.xml which can either be accessible by the WEB browser or any other file access tools.

-In cases where a presentable network usage information is required by companies billing or legal team an automated session export can be created using generate-report command.
-The command requires an input of report template - an example of the template is available in um5files/PRIVATE/TEMPLATES/reports/report_default.html.
+In cases where presentable network usage information is required by companies billing or legal team an automated session export can be created using generate-report command.
+The command requires an input of the report template - an example of the template is available in um5files/PRIVATE/TEMPLATES/reports/report_default.html.
 Example of the report generation:

 The generated report is available by accessing the router using a WEB browser and navigating to /um/PRIVATE/GENERATED/reports/gen_report_default.html

-After pressing the Buy this Profile button, the user will be asked to choose from available transaction service providers (currently only PayPal available) and later redirected to PayPal's payment processing page.
+After pressing the Buy this Profile button, the user will be asked to choose from available transaction service providers (currently only PayPal is available) and later redirected to PayPal's payment processing page.